Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Statement of Main Results

 \section{Statement of Main Results}

 We first recall basic notions associated with stationary bi-axisymmetric spacetimes.
+The group of isometries of the spacetime $(M^5, \mathbf{g}, \mathcal{F})$ admits an Abelian subgroup $\mathbb{R} \times U(1) \times U(1)$, the generators of which necessarily commute with each other (if there are additional matter fields, such as a Maxwell field, these fields are assumed to be invariant under these symmetries as well).
 The set of points where a closed-orbit Killing field degenerates is an axis, which appears as an interval or \emph{rod} on the $z$-axis in the 2-dimensional orbit space $M^5/[U(1)^2\times\mathbb{R}]$ \cite{Hollands:2012xy} or in the domain $\mathbb{R}^3$ of the harmonic map \cite{KhuriWeinsteinYamada}.
-Each axis rod $\Gamma_l$ comes equipped with a pair of mutually prime integers $(v_l^1,v_l^2)$, referred to as the \emph{rod structure}, which indicates the particular linear combination of rotational Killing fields that vanishes on this rod.
+Each axis rod $\Gamma_l$ comes equipped with a pair of mutually prime integers $v_l=(v_l^1,v_l^2)$, referred to as the \emph{rod structure}, which indicates the particular linear combination of rotational Killing fields that vanishes on this rod.
 The entire $z$-axis is decomposed into axis rods and horizon rods, the latter having rod structure $(0,0)$.
 End points of horizon rods are called \emph{poles}, and points separating two axis rods are called \emph{corners} where both $U(1)$ generators vanish.
-The collection of rod structures completely determines the topology of the domain of outer communication, as well as that of the horizons.
+The collection of rod structures completely determines the topology of the domain of outer communications, as well as that of the horizons.
 We will seek to produce solutions with a prescribed rod structure, and hence a prescribed topology.
 An \textit{admissibility condition} is required to prevent orbifold singularities at a corner associated with a given rod structure \cite{Hollands:2012xy}.
 This states that the determinant \eqref{admiss} formed by the $2\times 2$ matrix of neighboring rod structures at a corner is $\pm 1$.
 Moreover, for technical reasons tied to the construction of the harmonic map, when three consecutive axis rods $\Gamma_{l-1}$, $\Gamma_l$, and $\Gamma_{l+1}$ are present an additional \emph{compatibility condition} is needed.
 If the admissibility condition determinant is $+1$, which may be assumed without loss of generality, the compatibility condition asserts that $v_{l-1}^1 v_{l+1}^1\leq 0$.
 A \emph{generalized compatibility condition} \eqref{compat1} is utilized in the case that orbifold singularities are present.
 It should be pointed out that these conditions do not restrict the possible horizon topologies that can be produced with our approach, which includes all prime 3-manifolds with positive Yamabe invariant.